 Focus

-How small events reveal the structure, logics, and contradictions of institutions.
+How small events, acts, and moments reveal the structure, logics, and contradictions of institutions.

 Learning Goals